-Before leaving the interview, you may want to ask about next steps and the expected timeline for making a hiring decision.
-You'better able to manage your expectations about when you'll probably hear back with this information in mind.
+Before leaving the interview, you may want to ask about the next steps and the expected timeline for making a hiring decision.
+You better able to manage your expectations about when you'll probably hear back with this information in mind.

 Receiving a job offer is an exciting experience, but be careful not to let that interfere with objectively considering the position and its benefits to make an educated decision.
 "You will most likely receive a written offer letter," says Haddaway.
 "That letter should explain the next steps for accepting the position and you'll usually have to sign the letter with the intent to take the job."
 Here are six tips for reviewing, negotiating, and accepting job offers.

 Read the fine print

 Although it varies by company, offer letters should have information about the base salary, performance bonuses, stock options, retirement and pension plans, vacation and sick time, and severance packages.

 Consider this information carefully before deciding if you need to negotiate for a better package.
 It may be helpful to ask a handful of in-depth questions about health insurance premiums, employee discounts and reimbursements, and what 401K options and matching may be available to quickly assess the compounding interest you could earn during your time on the job.